jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a resubmission.
 This submission is a maintenance release that fixes unit test errors identified in the CRAN package checks for debian-gcc and the additional checks for ATLAS.
+I apologize for not successfully correcting these problems in my most recent submission.
+Some of the unit tests are stochastic, and I discovered that I was not actually setting seed values in some instances.
+I have corrected this and also made some tweaks to speed up the unit tests.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.